JetBrains/teamcity-documentation/topics/nunit.md

     ```

-    Note that `%\teamcity.tool.NuGet.CommandLine.DEFAULT%` is a reference to the NuGet installed under the TeamCity agent.
+    The `%\teamcity.tool.NuGet.CommandLine.DEFAULT%` string is a reference to the NuGet installed under the TeamCity agent.

     You can install NuGet on agents on the __Administration | Tools__ page, where you can also mark any of the installed NuGet versions as default.

     After that, the `%\teamcity.tool.NuGet.CommandLine.DEFAULT%` parameter reference should properly resolve to the NuGet installation path on the agent.